apache/calcite/doc/model.md

 `path` (optional list) is the SQL path to resolve the query.
 If not specified, defaults to the current schema.

+`modifiable` (optional boolean) is whether the view is modifiable.
+If null or not specified, Calcite deduces whether the view is modifiable.

+A view is modifiable if contains only SELECT, FROM, WHERE (no JOIN, aggregation or sub-queries) and every column:
+* is specified once in the SELECT clause; or
+* occurs in the WHERE clause with a `column = literal` predicate; or
+* is nullable.

+The second clause allows Calcite to automatically provide the correct value for hidden columns.
+It is useful in multi-tenant environments, where the `tenantId` column is hidden, mandatory (NOT NULL), and has a constant value for a particular view.

+Errors regarding modifiable views:
+* If a view is marked `modifiable: true` and is not modifiable, Calcite throws an error while reading the schema.
+* If you submit an INSERT, UPDATE or UPSERT command to a non-modifiable view, Calcite throws an error when validating the statement.
+* If a DML statement creates a row that would not appear in the view (for example, a row in `female_emps`, above, with `gender = 'M'`), Calcite throws an error when executing the statement.

 ### Custom Table